A deep learning-based remaining useful life prediction approach for bearings: Introduction

 The outline of this paper is as follow.
-Section \ref{sec:Main_RUL} presents the proposed RUL prediction framework and technical details.
-In Section \ref{sec:tests}, the experimental results obtained from bearing degradation tests based on an experiment platform are provided.
-Thereby, the performance of the proposed framework is validated and the results show improved accuracy in predicting the RUL compared with state-of-the-art approaches.
+Section \ref{sec:Main_RUL} presents the proposed RUL prediction framework with technical details.
+In Section \ref{sec:tests}, experimental results obtained from bearing degradation tests are carried out.
+Thereby, the performance of the proposed framework is validated and the results show improved accuracy in predicting the RUL compared with eight state-of-the-art approaches and two designed test methods in this paper.
 Section \ref{sec:conclusion} summarizes the paper and discusses future works.